karpatkey/kpk-token/README.md

 When unpaused the token contract's owner can at any time call the `pause` method to pause transfers once again.

-#### Transfer by owner

-The token contract's owner is at any point able to transfer tokens from any given address to any other address via the `transferByOwner` method.

 ### Supply

 The initial total supply of 1 million karpatkey tokens is minted to the token contract's owner at deployment.
 Tokens can be minted or burned by the token contract's owner via the `mint` and `burn` methods, respectively.